Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 The Final Word – Can I Take Expired Robitussin?

 Always check expiration dates before taking any medication and replace expired bottles promptly with fresh ones purchased from trusted pharmacies.
-Store your medications properly — cool, dry places away from light — so they last until their labeled expiry safely.
+Store your medications properly — in cool, dry places away from light — so they last until their labeled expiry safely.

 If unsure about whether a specific medicine is still safe after its expiration date has passed, consult a healthcare professional rather than guessing yourself.